-Vloggers spare no effort to capture as rich as possible video footage for post producing great content to upload online, gaining more views to boost fanbase.
+Vloggers spare no effort to capture as rich as possible video footages for creating great content, so that they can upload them online to gain more views and fanbase.
 But since there're so many vlogging styles, how to make your videos more sparkling, especially if you're only a new gamer?
-Trimming & cropping, cutting & merging are the basic skills for video editing, and being slick on applying special effects into videos is a good way to level both your editing activity and workpiece up.
-Therefore, in the following part, we will highlight 10 ways to add visual effects into videos with our video editor golly - VideoProc.
+Trimming, cropping, cutting, merging and such are just basic skills for video editing that everyone are familiar with.
+So we ere recommend you guys a is a better way to level both your editing activity and workpiece up, and that's applying special effects to videos.
+In the following part, we will highlight 10 ways to add visual effects into videos with our video editor golly - VideoProc.

 Nowadays, it's far more convenient to take videos than ever before.
 But convenience moves cameramen into a different game.
-Raw footage cannot garner much attention any more if they are not adorned well.
-Adding amazing visual effects to video is one of the shot cut to recreate more attractive video.
-You don't have to be a tech genius to do this but can only resort to an easy video editor with video effects tool, just like VideoProc.
-Let's get started with the workflow on how VideoProc add special effects to video in its own ways.
+Raw footage cannot garner much attention any more if they are not adorned well, which makes adding amazing visual effects to video one of the shot cut to recreate more attractive video.
+You don't have to be a tech genius to do this, because you can only resort to an easy video editor with mature video effects toolbox, just like VideoProc.
+Well, no more words, let's walk through on how VideoProc adds special effects to video in its own ways.

 Compared to a wealth of expensive, heavy and convoluted video editors, light-weight (47.0MB) yet pro-level VideoProc is more suitable for average users.
 It offers two versions for working on Windows and macOS desktop respectively.
 Just free download the installation package according to the real situation and then finish the wizard in clicks.